aldro61/kover/doc_example.md

 tags: [getting-started]
 keywords: start, introduction, example, kover, genomics, k-mer, machine learning
 last_updated: June 21, 2017
-summary: "This page will walk you through an example application of Kover."
+summary: "This page will walk you through an example application of Kover!"
 ---

 In this example, we show how Kover can be applied to genomic data in order to obtain an interpretable model of a phenotype.